-How your brand is positioned in the market ultimately determines how consumers view you and your ability to meet their needs.
-It determines who you compete within your category, and if positioned right, it determines how much people or businesses will pay for your products or services.
-So, the stakes are high.
-Let’s begin by outlining what brand positioning is before we dig deeper.
+The way your brand is positioned in the market ultimately determines how consumers view you and your ability to meet their needs.
+It determines who your competitors are in your category and, if positioned correctly, it can even determine how much people and businesses will pay for your products or services.
+In other words, the stakes are high.
+Let’s begin by outlining what brand positioning is before we dig a bit deeper into brand positioning strategy, methodology, and templates.

 What is brand positioning?